-At the end of each article and webpage, you should include a call to action.
+At the end of each article and web page, you should include a call to action (CTA).
 This is a very specific request that gets the reader to do something.
-Your call could be as simple as asking visitors to like you on Facebook or share your article on Twitter.
+Your CTA could be as simple as asking visitors to like you on Facebook or share your article on Twitter.

-Your call to action does not have to be confusing.
+Your call to action doesn’t have to be confusing.
 It doesn’t even have to be very lengthy.
-In as little as one sentence you can often get your point across and tell the reader what you would like them to do.
+In as little as one sentence, you can often get your point across and tell the reader what you would like them to do.